 When you sign a lease agreement, you’re not just renting a living space; you’re also agreeing to specific terms and conditions that govern your use of the property, which often includes parking.
 It’s essential to scrutinize the parking clauses in your lease.
 These clauses should detail where you can park, whether you’re assigned a specific spot, and the rules for visitor parking.
 Some leases may include additional fees for parking spaces, while others might limit the number of vehicles you can have on the property.
 Understanding these details is crucial because violating them could give your landlord legal grounds to tow your car.

-See also What Are The Duties of a Real Estate Property Manager?
+See also What Is Real Estate Property Management?

 State and Local Laws Governing Vehicle Towing